CBD oil for dogs

 What should one pay attention to when buying CBD oil for dogs?

 The market for CBD products is confusing – especially for animal preparations.
 So that CBD oil for dogs safe, effective, and well-tolerated is, owners should pay attention to certain quality features and animal-appropriate compositions.
-Not every CBD oil suitable for humans may be given to animals.
+Not every CBD oil suitable for humans may be administered to animals.

-THC content: Strict zero tolerance for dogs
+THC content: Strict zero tolerance in dogs

 Tip: Avoid full-spectrum oils for humans – these often contain small residual amounts of THC.